Kourtney Kardashian, Sofia Richie Feud Allegedly Brewing As Scott Disick’s New Girl Gets Close To His Kids

 Sofia Richie has had enough, and she’s speaking up.
-Kourtney Kardashian has been very vocal about wanting Richie to stay away from the children she had with ex-husband Scott Disick.
+Kourtney Kardashian has been very vocal about wanting Richie to stay away from the children she has with ex-husband Scott Disick.
 Richie recently signed a contract to appear in the next season of Keeping Up With the Kardashians and has been seen with Scott and Kourtney’s children frequently since then.
 Although details about the contract are unknown, it has been described as “quite lucrative.”
 Kourtney is reportedly not happy that Sofia will profit from her relationship with Scott and their children.
 Among recent sightings of Sofia with Scott and Kourtney’s children was back in April when she and Scott were seen with the kids while Kourtney attended Coachella.
 They were also seen in Malibu earlier this month.

 There have been rumors that Sofia is eager to wed Disick and start a family with him.
 Some say a wedding may happen as soon as this summer and that the couple wants Richie to get pregnant as soon as possible.
 It’s a relationship that momager Kris is said to support because it would mean great ratings for the KUWTK empire.
 As for Kourtney’s feelings about the relationship, she’s rumored to have a nickname for Richie.
-She calls her Scott’s “piece,” possibly because of the fifteen year difference in their ages.
+She calls her Scott’s “piece,” possibly because of the 15-year difference in their ages.

 casual in @FashionNova ????#ad Shop @FashionNova P.S They have FREE 1-Day Shipping today at https://t.co/2TqMuD8yN7 ???? pic.twitter.com/HokS85TXHu